Blog

 1. Submission of Expense Reports:

-- Employees must submit expense reports by the 15th of the following month.
+• Employees must submit reports by the 15th of the following month.

-- All reports should be accompanied by receipts and necessary documentation.
+• Reports should include receipts and necessary documentation.

 2. Approval Process:

-- Managers must review and approve expense reports within five business days.
+• Managers review and approve reports within five business days.

-- Approved reports are then forwarded to the accounting department.
+• Approved reports are forwarded to the accounting department.

 3. Reimbursement Timeline: